Learn the secrets and taboos of caravan and trailer electric brake magnets.

-If the cable size installed is of sufficient cross section area then quite rightly, it is possible to run across an axle.
+If the cable size installed is of sufficient cross-section area then quite rightly, it is possible to run it across an axle.

-However, consider the length of cable running from the 7 pin plug to the 1st electric brake is 3 meters long and the length across the axle is 2.5mtr.
+However, consider the length of cable running from the 7-pin plug to the first electric brake is 3 metres long and the distance across the axle is 2.5 metre.

-In total, the copper losses causing voltage drop is 5.5mtr.
+In total, the copper losses causing voltage drop is 5.5metre.

-If a cable were run down each chassis rail to the left and right magnet then the total copper losses would be calculated from 3 meters of cable and not 5.5 meters.
+Install a cable down each chassis rail to the left and right magnet; then the total copper losses would be calculated from 3 metres of wire and not 5.5 metres.

-As a result of running a cable across the axle, the first magnet will lock during braking, In addition, the magnet across the axle will not lock.
+As a result of running a cable across the axle, the first magnet will overheat during braking, and the opposite magnet will be cold.

-The solution is to either run a larger cable across the axle or run a cable down the chassis rails.
+- either run a larger cable across the axle or

-If you disagree about copper losses and how these losses impact on voltage, more than happy to talk to you.
+If you disagree about copper losses and how these losses impact on voltage, I am more than happy to talk to you about this.

 What is the right brake controller or the most effective brake controller?

-Couplemate prefers a brake controller that indicates the voltage being sent to the brake magnets.
+Couplemate prefers a brake controller with a voltage indicator.

 - 12v x 10″ Magnets have Green leads protruding from the electric brake magnet.

-- 12v x 12″ Magnets have White leads protruding from the electric brake magnet.
+- 12v x 12″ Magnets have White leads protruding from the brake magnet

-- 12v magnets with black leads are generally Dexter brake magnets.
+- Magnets with black leads are generally Dexter brake magnets.

 © Steve Wotherspoon 20th Jan 2019